Tips to Navigate Through a Crisis – Preparation is Complex

-No one is ever fully prepared for this situation.
-Yet the decisions you make in a moment of crisis can have a significant impact on the level of care your parent receives, both in the hospital and after discharge.
-The key is to educate yourself in advance - before you even get the call.
-This is one of the main reasons why I recently launched an app for the iPhone called Elder 911 (E911), which is all about offering quick tips to help navigate through the complexities of a crisis.
-Here's what I advise to help those who find themselves in the hospital with an older parent or loved one:
+No one is ever fully prepared for this crisis situation we are now experiencing.
+Yet the decisions you make in a moment of crisis can have a significant impact on the level of care your parent or loved one receives, both in the hospital and after discharge.
+The key is to educate yourself in advance – before you even get ‘the call’.
+To help those who find themselves in the hospital emergency with an older parent or significant other you are responsible for – in the case of Covid-19, options are not always ours to direct or dictate.

-- Choose your hospital...if you can.
-If you have the time to decide where your parent will be receiving care, get them to a hospital that already has his or her patient records, or can access them relatively quickly.
+- Choose your hospital…if you can or if you have the time to decide where the person you are responsible for will be receiving care, get them to a hospital that already has his or her medical records.
+If at all possible, or you can try to arrange accessing medical records relatively quickly from your loved ones primary doctor.

 - Triple check admissions information.
-Make sure every detail is accurate, and that you have all necessary legal documents in hand or easily accessible - such as living wills, Do Not Resuscitate orders (DNRs), Health Care Durable Power of Attorney, and Medicare/Medicaid cards.
-These are things you can - and should - prepare even before a crisis hits.
+Make sure every detail is accurate, and that you have all necessary legal documents in hand or are easily accessible – such as living wills, Do Not Resuscitate orders (DNRs), Health Care Durable Power of Attorney, and Medicare/Medicaid cards.
+These are things you can – and should prepare for even before a crisis hits.
+Also take into account your own legal papers – that may need to be brought up to date.

-- Ensure quality of care.
-It's up to (Navigate Crisis you to advocate for your parent, so be proactive and don't be afraid to ask questions.
-Keep notes of doctor and nurse interaction, and ask the charge nurse for an overview of all activity.
+- To ensure quality of care.
+It’s up to you to navigate the crisis to advocate for your loved one, so be proactive and don’t be hesitant to ask questions.
+Keep notes of doctor and nurse interaction, and ask the charge nurse if possible for an overview of all activity.
 Find the social worker assigned to the floor to address everything from diet to laundry.
-Find out about any potential surgery situations and be present in the treatment rooms whenever possible.
+Find out about any potential surgery situations.
+The option to be at the hospital and ask these questions may not be an option at this time.